Ajay-Soni-CU/PyNotebook-Site/README.md

 ## 📄 License

-This project is open-source under the **MIT License**.
-You may freely use, modify, and distribute it for educational and demonstration purposes.
+Licensed under the **MIT License** — freely usable for educational and professional development.

 ---